Kola-Ademola/InstaCart/README.md

 ___
 ## INTRODUCTION
 ___
 Instacart is an American delivery company that operates a grocery delivery and pick-up service in the United States and Canada.
 The company offers its services via a website and mobile app.
 The service allows customers to order groceries from participating retailers with the shopping being done by a personal shopper.
-This project is just focused on **DENORMALIZATION** of the Instacart orders dataset & some basic analysis
+This project is just focused on **NORMALIZATION** of the Instacart orders dataset & some basic analysis
 ___
 ## SKILLS DEMONSTRATED
 I used advanced SQL functions to import the dataset and normalized it, then I did some basic data analysis to query the database as well, all in PostgreSQL.